technovangelist/katacoda-scenarios/apmintro1/step1.md

 To use this section you should have two terminal windows open.
 One will be running the docker command in step 1, and the other for running other interactive commands.
 Then you will edit code in whatever your favorite code editor is.

-Start the docker environment by running:
+1. Start the docker environment by running:

-./start00
+   `./start00`{{execute T1}}
-start00 will start running the docker-compose.yml file in the step00 directory.
-This docker-compose file defines the Datadog agent and a single web container configured to execute first.py There is nothing in that file yet, you will be filling it out in this session.
+  *<strong>start00</strong> will start running the docker-compose.yml file in the step00 directory.
+This docker-compose file defines the Datadog agent and a single web container configured to execute first.py There is nothing in that file yet, you will be filling it out in this session.*

 Now let's start shipping our first traces.
 For our example, we'll start with the dd-trace-py library.
 We need to install the library in the web container so we will preface the pip command with docker-compose exec: